AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-aem-sites.md

 -->

-## How to create or embed an Adaptive Form in AEM Sites page or AEM Experience Fragment? {#various-options-to-create-or-embed-an-adaptive-form-in-aem-sites-page-or-aem-experience-fragment}
+## How to create or embed an Adaptive Form in AEM Sites page or in AEM Experience Fragment? {#various-options-to-create-or-embed-an-adaptive-form-in-aem-sites-page-or-aem-experience-fragment}

 You can take full advantage of this feature by utilizing the following options: